Ehd-e-Wafa: Casting

 Producer Momina Duraid and DG ISPR Asif Ghafoor mutually choose the cast which includes Ahad Raza Mir, Osman Khalid Butt, Ahmed Ali Akbar and Wahaj Ali as male leads.
-Zara Noor Abbas was selected to portray one of the lead role, Rani.
+Zara Noor Abbas was selected to portray one of the lead roles, Rani.
 Alizeh Shah known for her recent notable appearances in channel's hits Baandi, Daldal and Jo Tu Chahey was chosen to play the other female lead Duaa.
-Model Vaneeza Ahmed and PTV actor Faraz Inam Siddiqui were selected to play the parents of Saad.
-Siddiqui had also appeared in Alpha Bravo Charlie, ISPR's 1980's production that was supposed to be the original series of Ehd-e-Wafa but later denied by writer, Mustafa Afridi.
-Hajra Yamin and Momina Iqbal were selected to portray the parallel female leads as characters of Ramsha and Masooma respectively.
-Adnan Samad Khan was cast in the parallel lead role of Gulzar who made his television debut by this serial.
+Model-turned actor Vaneeza Ahmed and PTV actor Faraz Inam Siddiqui were selected to play the parents of Saad.
+Notably, Siddiqui had previously appeared in the 1980s production Alpha Bravo Charlie, a series often mistakenly believed to be the original inspiration for Ehd-e-Wafa, a claim later denied by Afridi.
+Hajra Yamin and Momina Iqbal were selected to portray the parallel female leads of Ramsha and Masooma respectively.
+Adnan Samad Khan was cast in the comic role of Gulzar, which marked his television debut.
 Cake actor Syed Mohammad Ahmed was chosen to play the supporting role of Malik Allahyar while Anjum Habibi for the role of Shehryar's father.
-Humayun Saeed was cast as guest appearance for the last bumper episode.
+Humayun Saeed was cast as guest appearance for the last episode.